Disappearance of Maura Murray: February–June 2004

 A week after Murray's disappearance, her father and boyfriend were interviewed by CNN's American Morning.
 Murray's family expanded their search into Vermont, dismayed that authorities there had not been informed of her disappearance.

-Although missing person cases are normally handled by local and state police, the FBI joined the investigation ten days after she disappeared.
-The FBI interviewed family from Massachusetts, and the Haverhill police chief announced that the search was now nationwide.
-Ten days after her disappearance, New Hampshire Fish and Game conducted a second ground and air search, using a helicopter with a thermal imaging camera, tracking dogs and cadaver dogs.
+Although missing persons cases are normally handled by local and state police, the FBI joined the investigation ten days after Murray's disappearance.
+The FBI interviewed relatives from Massachusetts, and the Haverhill police chief announced that the search was now nationwide.
+Ten days after the disappearance, New Hampshire Fish and Game conducted a second ground-and-air search, using a helicopter with a thermal imaging camera, tracking dogs and cadaver dogs.
 Murray's older sister discovered a ripped white pair of women's underwear lying in the snow on a secluded trail near French Pond Road on February 26, but DNA tests found that the underwear did not belong to Murray.

 At the end of February, the police returned the items found in Murray's car to her family.
 On March 2, the family checked out of their motel, exhausted from the search.
-Fred Murray returned nearly every weekend to continue searching.
-In April, Haverhill Police informed him of complaints of trespassing on private property.
+Fred returned nearly every weekend to continue searching.
+In April, Haverhill police informed him of complaints of trespassing on private property.
 The March 2004 disappearance of Brianna Maitland in Montgomery, Vermont, 66 mi away from Murray's last sighting in Woodsville, drew comparisons from media and law enforcement due to the similarities in disappearances.
 However, state police have stated there are no links between the two cases.

 In April and again in June, New Hampshire and Vermont police dismissed any connection between Murray's case and Maitland's.
 In a press release, they stated they believed that "Maura was headed for an unknown destination and may have accepted a ride in order to continue to that location," adding that they had discovered no evidence that a crime had been committed.
 They dismissed the possibility of a serial killer being involved.